Learn how to make this deep dish pizza – your family will be glad you did!

 For all of my readers with hungry men and teenage boys to feed, get ready for a home run with Deep Dish Pizza!

-For the filling you’ll need: Ground beef, Pizza sauce, Italian seasoning, onion, parmesan cheese, and mozzarella.
+To make Deep Dish Pizza you’ll need: Ground beef, Pizza sauce, Italian seasoning, onion, parmesan cheese, and mozzarella.
 For the crust, you’ll need: flour, eggs, oil, milk, and a bit of salt.

 But really, you can add in whatever pizza toppings you like.
 I tend to keep mine pretty basic because my precious family has no imagination, despite a collective twenty years of effort on my part to change that.
 However, I will tell you that even basic, this recipe is absolutely delicious and deeply satisfying.
 The original recipe called for one pound of ground beef and one pound of sausage.
 I just used two pounds of ground beef.
 See how adaptable this is?
 Of course, I use the generic pizza sauce because it is awesome anyway.